Half Of Employees Intend To Work Longer

 As a result of being out of the stock market for years, DiNapoli said, some investors may have escaped the fall of the Dow to 6,600 points in 2009, but now they're missing the rise to 14,000.

 The stock market crash and bank failures at the end of Bush administration are just two events.
 Many employers ended company retirement plans in favor of 401(k) accounts.
 Then many employers stopped 401(k) contributions.

 In 1999, 69 percent of employers offered retirement benefits to full-timers.
 Twenty years later, just 49 percent of Americans worked for an employer with a retirement plan, according to a new

 Public sector employees are now the most likely to be offered a pension or 401(k) (81 percent) than workers in the private sector (49 percent).

 The Great Recession consumed savings accounts.
 Hedgeye Risk Management says 1970s and 1980s savings were in the 5 to 7 percent range.
 In the decades since, personal savings have declined to the 1 to 3 percent range.

 Minimum wages are up 21 percent since 1990, but the cost of living has increased 67 percent.
 The most dependable next egg, the family home, has declined in price by one-third since 2006

-The dreadful truth about do-it-yourself 401(k) accounts -- managed by employees who have little or no experience in the stock market -- is that many fell more than 50 percent in recessionary years and still have not recovered, the Employee Benefit Research Institute said.
-Some were pressured to invest heavily in their own company stock, which then tanked.
+The dreadful truth about do-it-yourself 401(k) accounts -- managed by employees who have little or no experience in the stock market -- is that many fell more than 50 percent in recessionary years and still have not recovered, the

 "The corporate world is a much more transient society," said DiNapoli, who has advised individual and business clients for 25 years.